 Here is a handy list of tips to make sure your outdoor dining adventures stays safe:

-- Use proper long grilling tools to make sure your hands are away from the heat.
+Use proper long grilling tool to make sure your hands are away from the heat.

 Close the propane cylinder first when you’re finished grilling, followed by the burner controls.
 Otherwise, propane may get trapped in the hose.
 And wait for it to completely cool down before covering it.
 And remember, when operating your barbecue, if all else fails, read the instructions.
 Your new barbecue may not work the same as your old one.